stellarhub/actions-deploy-gist/README.md

-# Deploy to Gist
+# Push to Gist

-This is a Github Action to push a file to Github Gist.
+This is a Github Action to push a file to Gist.

 ## Quick start